ipfs/specs/http-gateways/PATH_GATEWAY.md

 ## Response Payload

 Data sent with HTTP response depends on the type of the requested IPFS resource, and the requested response type.
 The following response formats are selected according to the codec of the resolved CID:

-- UnixFS (implicit default)
+- UnixFS
   - File
     - Bytes representing file contents
   - Directory